 Beef and Pork Recipes

 These are mostly ground beef recipes with a few pork sausage recipes mixed in.

 This slow cooker bolognese easy to make but it does have a long cooking time, which is why it’s perfect for those lazy Sundays.
 This recipe yields a LOT of bolognese, so be prepared with freezer-safe containers to store the leftovers.

 These hearty stuffed peppers are easy to whip up and are surprisingly filling served on their own – one stuffed pepper contains over 430 calories!
 You can prep these in the morning and simply leave them in the slow cooker all day.
-Considering how hands-off this recipe is, it definitely makes for one of our favorite lazy Sunday dinner ideas!
+Considering how hands-off this recipe is, it definitely makes for one of my favorite lazy Sunday dinner ideas!

 I wouldn’t recommend freezing these, or even refrigerating for more than a day or two.
 These are best eaten right away.